 If you plan on supporting more than one language for your app, you will probably want users to be able to set the language they want to use the app in, and will want to save this information.
 Bubble lets you define a field on the User type to save this information.
 It should be a field of type 'text'.
 It is your responsibility in your workflows to save the value of the language the user wants to use in the field.
 The value that should be saved is the language code defined above.

-The application language can also be set in the URL, but using the lang querystring parameter.
+The application language can also be set in the URL, by using the lang query string parameter.
 This means adding

 The way the Current Language is defined as, by order of priority